What is Dravet syndrome?

 - Other health problems need to be identified and treated early.
 These also affect a child’s development and outlook for the future.

-- People with epilepsy that is difficult to treat, who have tonic-clonic seizures, who are on multiple seizure medicines, and who have developmental delays have a higher risk of sudden unexpected death in epilepsy (SUDEP).
+- People with Dravet syndrome have a higher rate sudden unexpected death in epilepsy (SUDEP).
 Other causes of mortality associated with Dravet syndrome include consequences of status epilepticus and accidental death from injury or drowning.

-- NEJM Publishes Data on Purified CBD, Epidiolex, for People with Dravet Syndrome, May 2017
+- NEJM Publishes Data on Purified CBD, Epidiolex, for People with Dravet Syndrome, New England Journal of Medicine, May 2017

 - Mortality in Dravet Syndrome: A Review, Epilepsy & Behavior, November 2016